 You will need the following participant information (if you do not already have an account):

 Roommate information if requesting a roommate:

 Yes.
-All withdrawals must be completed by midnight mountain time July 1, 2017.
+All withdrawals must be completed by midnight mountain time on July 6, 2018.
 We cannot make exceptions for those who misunderstand the time and date of the deadline.

 Withdrawing from this program means you are no longer enrolled and may not attend any portion of the program.
 You will receive a tuition refund minus a nonrefundable $50 withdrawal fee.
 If you accidentally withdraw, or if you withdraw and re-enroll (instead of transferring), please contact us at 801-422-7692.

 Participants may bring a cell phone to be used at appropriate times.
 The use of a cell phone is not permitted during any of the following activities:

 It is appropriate to use cell phones during the following times:

 Please take precautions when bringing and carrying cell phones.
 We are not responsible if one is lost or stolen.